Diogo-Paulico/PyNewsletter/README.md

 # PyNewsletter

-Allows you to send newsletters (whose content is purely text) by email and handle the unsubcribing of users
+Allows you to send newsletters (whose content is purely text) by email and handle the unsubcribing of users (removing them from the CSV emailing list and sending them a message when they unsubscribe if that option is enabled in the [config.py](config.py))

 ## Getting it up and Running